 Can I Airbnb my investment property in Severn?

-Yes, today.
-Severn has no principal residence requirement, no night cap, no registration system, and no STR-specific bylaw.
-Investment properties, second homes, cottages on the Severn River, and properties in Coldwater, Washago, Port Severn, and Cumberland Beach can all operate without municipal approval.
-On November 19, 2025, Council specifically directed that 'additional planning regulations will not be pursued' as part of the STR file, which makes a Severn principal residence rule less likely than in cities like Toronto or Oakville.
+Yes.
+The bylaw does NOT include a principal residence requirement.
+Investment properties, second homes, cottages on the Severn River, and properties in Coldwater, Washago, Port Severn, and Cumberland Beach are all eligible for a licence.
+On November 19, 2025, Council specifically directed that 'additional planning regulations will not be pursued' as part of the STR file, which ruled out a principal residence rule and a zoning-based STR ban early in the process.
+With the licence cap removed on June 24, there is no scarcity limit on how many investment-property licences the Township will issue.

 Does Severn have a Municipal Accommodation Tax (MAT)?

-No. The Township of Severn has not implemented a MAT.
-Hosts do not need to charge or remit any municipal accommodation tax on Severn stays.
-By comparison, neighbouring Orillia charges 4% MAT and Toronto charges 8.5%.
-Federal HST applies if your annual STR revenue exceeds $30,000, that is unrelated to municipal MAT and applies regardless of your location.
+No. The Township of Severn has not implemented a MAT and one was not included in the licensing bylaw passed June 24, 2026.
+That does not mean it stays off the table forever, councils often add MAT after a licensing bylaw to fund enforcement.
+For now, hosts do not charge or remit any municipal accommodation tax on Severn stays.
+Neighbouring Orillia charges 4% MAT.
+Federal HST at 13% applies if your annual STR revenue exceeds $30,000, that is unrelated to municipal MAT.

-What rules apply to Airbnbs in Severn right now?
+What rules apply to Airbnbs in Severn right now (before January 1, 2027)?

-General municipal bylaws apply: the Severn Noise By-law, Parking By-law, Fireworks By-law, Open-Air Burning By-law, and Zoning By-law 2010-65.
+Until the licensing program starts on January 1, 2027, general municipal bylaws apply: the Severn Noise By-law, Parking By-law, Fireworks By-law, Open-Air Burning By-law, and Zoning By-law 2010-65.
 Property Standards and Ontario Fire Code (smoke alarms, CO detectors) apply to every property.
 Federal HST and CRA reporting apply to STR income.
 Condo declarations can prohibit STRs even where the Township allows them.
-The lack of an STR-specific bylaw does not mean lack of enforcement, the Township uses these existing bylaws to respond to complaints.
+Operate professionally now and line up your 24/7 contact so you are licence-ready when applications open.

 How much can I earn on Airbnb in Severn?